huang-yi/swoole-laravel/docs/english.md

 $ composer require huang-yi/swoole-laravel:~1.0
 ```

-Also, you can add the package information into your `composer.json` file, and then run the command `composer update`:
+You can also add the package information in your `composer.json` file, and then run the command `composer update`:

 ```json
 {